webforj/webforj-documentation/docs/installation/local_install.md

 <a name='section3'></a>

-## 3. Install and Configure the Webforj Plugin
+## 3. Install and Configure the webforJ Plugin

-Once BBj has been installed, we can access the Plugin Manager in order to install tools needed to configure Webforj.
+Once BBj has been installed, we can access the Plugin Manager in order to install tools needed to configure webforJ.
 To start, type "Plugin Manager" into the start menu or Finder.

 <!-- ![Plugin manager start location](./_images/users/local/i1.png) -->